Skip to main content

 • Single value used in many places → Constant

-• Value that depends on a categorical attribute (type, class, tier) → Lookup Table
+• Value that depends on a categorical attribute → Lookup Table

-• Needs to be swept in an experiment → Constant (experiments treat constants as parameter axes)
+• Needs to be swept across snapshots in an experiment → Constant (one value per snapshot)

 • Large reference dataset → Lookup Table